 The school has asked Mr Thapar to look after pupils’ information.
 We have also appointed a Data Protection Officer who advises and visits the school.
 He is Mr Stygall who works for a company called Safeguarding Monitor.
 He has been a head teacher.

 The Governing Body has a governor who also looks after pupils’ information.
-Their name is Mr Wilde.
+His name is Mr Wilde.

 Families’ Data